mattmandery1/FerrariAwardGenerator/FerrariAwardGenerator.Ui/ReadMe.txt

 Developer note: If column names match above but data is not being pulled in correctly, I recommend you copy all records in workbook, right click -> Format Cells -> Text.
+Tested with both .xls and .xlsx and verified working -2/24/24